 You can choose to observe fasting without water, with only water, with only fruits, and with one-time latex food according to your will and body power.
 However, it should be decided before starting the fast.

-Eating all type of grains and cereals are prohibited during Ekadashi fasting.
-You are not allowed to consume beans and grains because according to the Hindus and the Jainists they are believed to be contaminated by sin.
+Therefore, you should also not eat all types of grains and cereals during Ekadashi fasting.
+You are not allowed to consume beans and grains because according to the Hindus and the Jainists, they are believed to be contaminated by sin.

 Dates

-Every year I update this article so that you have the freshest dates of Ekadashi.
-As we start 2023 soon, here is the current list of dates.
+Every year I update this article so that you have the freshest dates of this festival.
+For 2024, here is the current list of dates.

 To practise Ekadashi properly, do not forget to check the local times of sunrise on a given day.